TID-Lab/aggie/README.md

 1. To monitor code while developing, run `gulp`.
 You can pass an optional `--file=[test/filename]` parameter to only test a specific file.
 1. To start server, run `npm start`.
 1. Navigate to `localhost:3000` in your browser.

+## Deployment

+Internally, we use [forever](https://github.com/nodejitsu/forever) to keep Aggie running.
+Since this is a multi-process application, the forever monitor will sometimes hang up when restarting the Aggie process after deploying a new version of the code.
+In this case, killing the forever process before deploying seems to fix it.